thaoloan22/BidAuction_FHE/README.md

 Auction State: Shows auction item, start/end times, user deposit, winner, and winning amount.
 Action Buttons: For starting/ending auctions, placing bids, requesting decryption, refunds, and withdrawing proceeds.

-# Troubleshooting

-MetaMask Connection Issues:
-Ensure MetaMask is installed and unlocked.
-Verify the correct network is selected in MetaMask.

-# Contract Not Deployed:
-Check SealedBidAuctionAddresses.ts for the correct contract address.
-Deploy the contract if it hasn't been deployed yet.

-# FHEVM Errors:
-Ensure the fhevm library is properly initialized.
-Verify the network supports FHEVM (e.g., Zama Sepolia).

-# Transaction Failures:
-Check for sufficient gas and ETH in your wallet.
-Review console logs for error messages from useSealedBidAuction.